splace/tensor3/README.md

 */

+package tensor3

-package tensor3    note: there are a lot of methods for common operations on the 6 main types, and documentation comments are often missing on methods that appear unambiguous to me, (from their name) or i havent got round to yet.
+note: there are a lot of methods for common operations on the main types, and documentation comments are often missing on basic methods that appear,to me, unambiguous from their name or i havent got round to yet.

 // Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/tensor3?status.svg)](https://godoc.org/github.com/splace/tensor3)